nroduit/nroduit.github.io/content/getting-started/weasis-protocol.en.md

 ### How to use the weasis protocol

-* From a web page, just make a [link](weasis://%24dicom%3Aget%20-w%20https%3A%2F%2Fnroduit.github.io%2Fsamples%2FLumbar%2Fmf.xml) starting with weasis://
+* From a web page, just make a link starting with weasis:// (see below [How to build an URI](#how-to-build-an-uri))
 {{% notice note %}}
-Some web frameworks such as the wiki or the URL field of some browsers only support standard protocols (http, ftp...).
+Some web frameworks such as the wiki or the URL field of some browsers only support the standard protocols (http, ftp...).
 To solve this problem, it is necessary to use a URL redirection starting with http like the one proposed in <a target="_blank" href="https://github.com/nroduit/weasis-pacs-connector">weasis-pacs-connector</a>: `http://<your-host>:8080/weasis-pacs-connector/weasis?patientID=TESTS`
 {{% /notice %}}
 * From the command line:
 {{< highlight bash >}}